CSS RegEx Attribute Selectors

 For our interest, we’ll focus on the CSS one, but first I recommend you to take a general look to all of them.

-In that CSS frame, the first CSS rule (we have two rules, a rule consists of a selector and a declaration block), all the <a> elements should have the blue color.
+In that CSS frame, the first rule (we have two rules, a rule consists of a selector and a declaration block), all the <a> elements should have the blue color.
 All the <a> elements with the attribute “accesskey”, of course.

 The second rule says that all the <a> elements with the attribute “accesskey”, who has the value “a”, should have the green color.